plone/training/addons.rst

 .. seealso::

-   * A talk on finding and managing addons: http://www.youtube.com/watch?v=Sc6NkqaSjqw
+   * A talk on finding and managing ad-dons: http://www.youtube.com/watch?v=Sc6NkqaSjqw

 Some notable add-ons